 Idli is a favorite south Indian breakfast item which is invariably loved by all.
 But, this recipe is for spicy sambar into which hot & steaming idli 's are soaked and served.
 These idli 's will be so juicy & spicy (from the piping hot sambar) and can be best enjoyed when it is hot - every bite into it can simply take you to the other world.
 I would love to have sambar soaked idli over plain idli on any given day.
 Hands down, sambar idli's are the best and 'devamrutham' (spicy nectars from the Heaven) would have probably tasted like this :-)

-Moong dal - 1.5 cups (pressure cooked and mashed)
+Moong dal - 1 cup (pressure cooked and mashed)

-Sambar powder - 2 tbsp (adjust to your taste)
+Sambar powder - 3-4 tsp (adjust to your taste)

 Salt & oil - to taste

-Medium sized onion (Finely chopped) - 2 nos
+Medium sized onion (Finely chopped) - 2 nos, about 2 cups

 Red chillies - 2-3 nos